rj45/starjay/docs/cpu_isa_manual.md

 If a division by zero is attempted, implementations are expected to raise an division by zero exception.
 If this instruction is emulated, the exception can be simulated by loading `ecause` with `0x40` and jumping to `evec`.

 Note: Division is always implemented in software as a macro instruction which may take many cycles to complete.
-Implementations may choose to detect and optimise common cases (such as division by powers of two) for efficiency.

 ##### 3.5.2. `divu` - Unsigned Divide